jo32pilot/Shouko/README.md

 # Notes
 * If you noticed the hard coded key in the previous commits, don't worry.
 That key has since been deprecated and replaced.
-* This bot doesn't work on servers with several thousand members.
-In fact, I have to blacklist those servers otherwise the bot might crash upon command usage.
-Sorry if you're one of those servers!